FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 * Resolve Conflicts
 * Make a Soundly-Reasoned Conclusion

-_That_'s what GEDCOM X is trying to enable.
-If you think that sounds a lot like legacy GEDCOM, nobody's going to blame you.
+That's what GEDCOM X is trying to enable.
+If you think this sounds a lot like legacy GEDCOM, nobody's going to blame you.
 The difference between GEDCOM X and legacy GEDCOM isn't so much in the project scope as much as it's in the capacity to achieve the same goals with the latest tools and technologies.